sihwapark/topic-bubbles/README.md

 ## How to Use

-Basically, it visualizes topic model data that a R package [dfrtopics](https://github.com/agoldst/dfrtopics) creates.
+Basically, it visualizes topic model data that the R package [dfrtopics](https://github.com/agoldst/dfrtopics) creates.
 To see a visualization result, it requires to create the model data first.
 Please see [the dfr-browser](https://agoldst.github.io/dfr-browser/) to know how to generate the model data in detail.

 After having the model data, put below files inside `data` folder: